franBec/pollitoDev/content/en/blog/2024-01-25-contract-driven-dev-10.md

 ## Check the github repo

+This is a continuation of [Contract-Driven Development 9: The art of logging](/en/blog/2024-01-24-contract-driven-dev-9).

 Everything we'll do here, you can find in in the github repo.

 [Spring City Explorer - Backend: Branch feature/cdd-10](https://github.com/franBec/springcityexplorer-backend/tree/feature/cdd-10)